 The obsolete antique electric clock - Conclusion

-If you really like the clock and want it to function and stay high quality, a mechanical unit is best.
+For a functioning clock and stay high quality a mechanical unit is best.
 The mechanical unit would not require the drilling out of the clock dial.
 It will mount to the wood case and be a back wind instead of plugging into the wall.

 Electric Clock - Mechanical Substitutes

 All of the antique clock movements that are electric and have a wood clock case are obsolete.
-They are no longer available and not worth repairing if you could do it.
+They are no longer available and not worth repairing.
 Parts are not available, the movement is useless and the clock looks like its heading for the dump.
-Such as shame when you like the clock and it is part of your family history.
-There is something you can do in this situation.
-Putting a quality mechanical unit as a substitute in the clock case could save the clock and have it running again.
-It would be a wind up mechanical unit and it will run 8 days every time its fully wound up.
-The clock will be functioning again and still have highest quality.
+Such as shame when the clock is part of the family history.

 Nice substitutes for the electric clock